 7. Be sensitive towards your spouse’s feelings

 Managing your in-laws who can be a pain in the ass can be a sensitive issue at times – simply because your spouse and they share a lot more than you think.
 Acting too fast and not giving them enough time to change can backfire and spoil your relationship with your husband.
-Make sure he is not made to feel that he is being pushed to take sides, or assign blame every time a difficult situation arises.
+Make sure he is not made to feel that he is being pushed to take sides or assign blame every time a difficult situation arises.
 Assure him that you just want to be respected and have nothing against his feelings for his parents and vice versa.

 Being mindful of and sensitive towards your spouse’s feelings will ensure that you both are on the same side.
 Explain to him that in seeking respect for you and him, he is not belittling or betraying his parents.
 Acknowledge his feelings and assure him that you are with him in maintaining a healthy relationship with his parents.

-8. Tell them you know you have done nothing to be disrespected
+10. Tell them you know you have done nothing to be disrespected

 Perhaps the conversation will take a mean turn and they will share incidents when you have indeed caused them pain.
 In this case, request them to sort such issues sitting together as a family and by not showing contempt towards each other.
-If this does not happen, your in-laws may simply not like you and you have to live with it.
+If this does not happen, your disrespectful in-laws may simply not like you and you have to live with that.

 How to deal with in-laws who ignore you?

 When you have in-laws who ignore you and yet you have to be calm and courteous to them, life can be very difficult.
 Living with your in-laws, sharing the same space and then they ignoring you could even feel insulting Whether it is their ego, insecurity or simply rude behaviour, the first thing to remember when dealing with in-laws who ignore you is that none of it is your fault.